rolandoam/ChesterGL/README.md

 * You will not get a z-position, for really obvious reasons.
 * Color tinting will not work (I haven't found a way to replace that part)
 * Block groups (batched sprites) will not add any improvement, for obvious reasons

+## What's with the name?

+That's my dog's name.
+And I would like this library to have the same goals that my dog usually has

+* Help you have fun (easy to learn)
+* Always be ready to have fun (easy to use, docs, examples)
+* Simple (simple API)
+* Not very demanding (few dependencies)
+* Fast (Chester runs very fast!)

 ## Roadmap